Frequency Tables for Pink Scan Forms

 The PINK program processes the pink "Short Response Forms" used for short surveys and course evaluations having 28 or fewer items.
 The University's Graphic Communications Center can print a questionnaire directly on the pink forms.

 Each pink scan form is divided into five fields: the body of the form, the Response field for the 28 items, the Identification Number field, the ABCDE field, and the 12345 field.
 The pink forms are used for both the "Processing Control Form" and the "Response Form."
-The form is available from Campus Delivery (stock number UD 9080810).
+The form is available from WB Mason (order SCAN410681).

 All forms must be filled in using a #2 pencil.
 The scanner can read only one mark per response line.
 The PINK program will record a blank for a line with multiple marks.
 Response lines that are not filled in will also be recorded as blank.

 A respondent marks his or her responses in the Response field.
-You can select processing options which take information that respondents mark in the various fields and transfer it to printed or computer file output.
+You can select processing options which take information that respondents mark in the various fields and transfer it to a printable file or computer file output.

 Processing control form

 The Identification Number field is used to specify processing options (e.g., frequency tables, computer file output).
-The ABCDE and 12345 fields are used to specify optional labeling information for printed and file output.
+The ABCDE and 12345 fields are used to specify optional labeling information for a printable file and computer file output.
 When multiple sets of Response Forms are analyzed in the same computer run, each set must be preceded by a Processing Control Form (and followed by a specially marked pink Separator form described below).
 The Response field is not used on Processing Control and Separator Forms.

 The first scan form for each set of Response Forms must be a pink Processing Control Form.
 One option on this form allows you to create a computer file containing the contents of the actual Response Forms.
 If you have several sets of Response Forms in a single run, you may elect to have the contents of some or all of the sets copied into a single computer file.
 If you want to name the file, you must specify the file name information on the very first Processing Control Form, regardless of which or how many sets you select.
 You cannot direct different response sets to different files in a single computer run.